 2. 2026 Internal Audit Work-plan (yes, this one had to do with winter maintenance (snowplowing) as well)

-3. Mayor and Council Compensation… pic. twitter. com/v LXb YKQsn3 – Mayor Cam Guthrie (@Cam Guthrie) February 3, 2026 Kitchener’s council is also scheduled to receive a report reviewing winter maintenance operations along with suggestions for improvement at a meeting in June.
-There’s still plenty of winter ahead before spring arrives; last February alone saw Waterloo Region hit with 78 cm of snow.
+3. Mayor and Council Compensation… pic. twitter. com/v LXb YKQsn3 – Mayor Cam Guthrie (@Cam Guthrie) February 3, 2026 Kitchener’s council is also set to receive a report reviewing their winter maintenance operations and exploring ways to improve services at a meeting in June.
+There’s still plenty of winter left before spring arrives; last February saw Waterloo Region hit with 78 cm of snow.

 Source link